rkurmbanshi/React.js-Interview-Questions/README.md

 - What is context API in react

-- What is callback

-- What is currying

-- What is async await explain with an example

-- What is promise in javascript

-- What is an event loop

-- What is event handling

-- Explain call, apply, and bind

 - Explain local storage and session storage and how to secure both storages

 - What are web workers